20042024

 Au Yong conducts research that explores the capital raising and payout practices of Australian companies.
 These projects originate from her team’s ARC Discovery Grant where she was a Chief Investigator.
 The findings of these projects contribute to our understanding of retail and institutional shareholder participation in the Australian equity markets, where studies are relatively limited.

-Au Yong has published widely in international peer-reviewed journals including Journal of Business Finance and AccountingInternational Review of Finance, Journal of International Financial Markets, Institutions and Money, Australian Journal of Management and International Review of Financial Analysis.
+Au Yong has published widely in international peer-reviewed journals including Journal of Banking and Finance, Journal of Business Finance and AccountingInternational Review of Finance, Journal of International Financial Markets, Institutions and Money, Australian Journal of Management and International Review of Financial Analysis.
 She has won competitive research grants from the Australian Research Council (ARC) and the Accounting and Finance Association of Australia and New Zealand (AFAANZ).

 Au Yong specialises in teaching corporate finance and financial markets at the undergraduate and postgraduate levels.
 In 2020, her teaching innovations were recognised with the Monash Business School Dean's Award for Teaching Excellence.

 Au Yong was the Department PhD Program Director from 2014-2017.
 She is an active reviewer of many international journals and external grants.
-Currently, she is one of the coordinators of GARNET (Governance and Regulatory Research Network), a multi-disciplinary research network at the Monash Business School.
+From 2020-2023, she is one of the coordinators of GARNET (Governance and Regulatory Research Network), a multi-disciplinary research network at the Monash Business School.

 Monash teaching commitment